stevenrobertson/sd-docs/report/filtering.md

 more than a single value for the color and Z data, the point is to just hold less than multisampling.
 Usually, 4 or 8 color and Z data samples are used as opposed to 8 and 16, respectively.
-Holding more data constant allows for an even smaller memory footprint and less bandwidth.
+Holding more data constant allows for an even smaller memory footprint and less bandwidth [@Young2002].

 Coverage sample points are boolean values that indicate whether or not a sample is covered by a triangle in the pixel.
 These samples are stored